Campaign Management

 Page Type Purpose and Description

 Post-Landing Page Educational or redirect page shown after interaction completion.
-Used for security awareness training or realistic redirection
+Used for security awareness training or redirection

 Microsoft Defender Integration

-For templates using SMTP configuration, Phishing Club provides easy access to the required allow listing information.
+For templates using SMTP configuration, Phishing Club provides access to the required allow listing information.
 Navigate to the campaign templates page and click Allow listing in the template actions menu to access configuration details.

 Phishing Club - Template allow listing